Blog/ Misleading Promotions: Ask Yourself… Is It Too Good to be True?

 A feasible financial promotion should be written or communicated using clear and intelligible language, which explicitly states the terms of the promotion.
 This means the promotion can be understood by the average consumer.
 Consumers identified as vulnerable may require additional support in order to fully understand the details of the promotion.

-What is Classed as an “Unfair Business Practise”?
+What is Classed as an “Unfair Business Practice”?

 The FCA is the responsible body for managing and penalising misleading financial promotions.
 They term misleading promotions “unfair business practises”.
 The FCA defines unfair business practises as a firm which does not follow FCA compliance, meaning it may conceal its identity, use false testimonials, offer misleading debt solutions, and more whilst undertaking a financial promotion.